 Sign of conjunctivitis in dogs

 Eyes full of fluid, excessive itchiness, and rigorous rubbing on household goods or by paws can indicate a problem.
-If you notice any vision problem occurring in your dog, it’s advisable to go for a vet consultation immediately.
+If you notice any vision problem in your dog, you should go for a vet consultation immediately.
 No self-healing happens in the case of this disease.

 If you ignore this situation, it may damage the eye, and dogs can become blind.
 So, it is significant to treat properly through medical or vet consultation.